gemeofficial/gemeblog/blog/2025-06-03-fda-tomato-recall-salmonella-outbreak-raises-concerns-about-our-vegetable-garden-again/index.md

 - **Use Clean Water**: Irrigate gardens with potable water to prevent contamination.

-- **Avoid Using composter without heating system to compost Recalled Produce**: Home composting may not eliminate pathogens effectively, only by kobold could it reach the high temperature to inactivate Salmonella.
+- **Avoid Using composter without heating system to compost Recalled Produce**: Man-made compost may not eliminate pathogens effectively, only by compost machine with kobold could it reach the high temperature to inactivate Salmonella.

 By understanding the causes and prevention methods of Salmonella contamination, individuals can take proactive steps to protect their health and maintain safe gardening practices.